Medication Regimen Extraction From Medical Conversations: Data

-In the MR tags, \texttt{Medication Name} and \texttt{Dosage} (usually a quantity followed by its units) can be relatively easily \textit{extracted} from the transcript except for the units of the dosage which is sometimes inferred.
-In contrast, due to high degree of linguistic variation with which \texttt{Frequency} is often expressed, extracting \texttt{Frequency} requires an additional \textit{inference} step.
+In the MR tags, \texttt{Medication Name} and \texttt{Dosage} (usually a quantity followed by its units) can be \textit{extracted} with relative ease from the transcript except for the units of the dosage, which is sometimes inferred.
+In contrast, due to high degree of linguistic variation with which \texttt{Frequency} is often expressed, extracting it requires an additional \textit{inference} step.
 For example, `take one in the morning and at noon' from the transcript is tagged as `twice a day' in the frequency tag, likewise `take it before sleeping' is tagged as `at night time'.

-Out of overall 6,693 files, we set aside a random sample of 423 files (denoted as $\mathcal{D}_{test}$) for final evaluation.
-The remaining 6,270 files are used for training with 80\% train (5016), 10\% validation (627), and 10\% test (627) split.
-Overall, the 6,270 files contains 156,186 summaries and 32,000 MR tags out of which 8,654 MR tags contain values for at least one of the \texttt{Dosage} or \texttt{Frequency}, which we used for training to avoid overfitting (the remaining MR tags have both \texttt{Dosage} and \texttt{Frequency} as `none').
+Out of 6,693 files, we set aside a random sample of 423 files (denoted as $\mathcal{D}_{test}$) for final evaluation.
+The remaining 6,270 files are considered for training with 80\% train (5016), 10\% validation (627), and 10\% test (627) split.
+Overall, the 6,270 files contain 156,186 summaries and 32,000 MR tags, out of which 8,654 MR tags contain values for at least one of the \texttt{Dosage} or \texttt{Frequency}, which we used for training to avoid overfitting (the remaining MR tags have both \texttt{Dosage} and \texttt{Frequency} as `none').
 Note that we have two test datasets: `10\% test' - used to evaluate all the models, and $\mathcal{D}_{test}$ - used to measure the performance of best performing models on ASR transcripts.